 "The day you stop learning is the day you start dying." - Albert Einstein

-Designers and People who Inspire Me
+Designers, Coworkers and People Who Inspire Me

 Here are the YouTube Channels that I've chosen that have paid off the most in both my physical health and in design.
 Some of these YouTubers are probably in a "Modern Day Designer Starter Kit."
 If you're a designer that doesn't like to code, check out Webflow.
 That tool is an absolute powerhouse pounding away at the industry's front door.
 Most importantly, I always recommend to find a designer that offers a structured course so that you can learn as efficiently as possible.
 Don't learn with scattered information across the web when first starting out, you'll find it much harder to learn that way.